 Electric cooperatives are unique because they're owned by the members they serve, governed by a board of director-members and guided by a set of seven key principles.
 This helps provide at-cost service and keeps members' best interests at heart.

-CONTACT US
+Low to CONTACT US

-Toll-Free: 1-866-621-3679 Online: www.jeca.coop
+Toll-Free: 1-866-621-3679 Online: www.ieca.coop

-24-Hour Dispatch Available for Outages & Emergencies
+24-Hour Dispatch Available for Outages & Emergencies .
+Outages are also reportable through our Smarthub App.

 Licking Headquarters